dmshreyas28/flashcard-app-kotlin/README.md

 4. Use "Previous" and "Next" buttons to navigate
 5. Cards are shown in random order for better learning

+### Editing Items

+1. **Edit Subject**: Tap the ⋮ menu on any subject card → Edit → Update name/color
+2. **Edit Topic**: Tap the ⋮ menu on any topic card → Edit → Update name
+3. **Edit Flashcard**: Tap the ⋮ menu on any flashcard → Edit → Update front/back text

+### Deleting Items

+1. Tap the ⋮ menu on any subject, topic, or flashcard
+2. Select "Delete"
+3. Confirm deletion in the popup dialog
+4. **Note**: Deleting a subject removes all its topics and flashcards.
+Deleting a topic removes all its flashcards.

 ### Searching Topics

 1. Go to the Topics screen